SAP-archive/Lapwing/README.md

 In a sense, “Lapwing” implements a “Web API” that can be deployed to/and used in a wide range of environments.
 After “Lapwing” has been deployed to a plain Java Servlet Engine, or a JEE-compliant Java application server, its capabilities are exposed as SOAP endpoint that allows you to process an XLIFF file with LanguageTool.

 “Lapwing” is meant to be a starting point for additional, standards-based multilingual processing based on Web Services.
 Accordingly, “Lapwing” does not come with a lot of bells and whistles.

+##Libraries Lapwing builds upon
+LanguageTool (see www.languagetool.org) is an open source checker related to various linguistic levels (e.g. spelling, terminology, grammar, style) for a wide range of languages (including Chinese and Russian).
+It derives its power from the use of Natural Language Processing (NLP) technology.
+It is embedded for example into OpenOffice/LibreOffice and can be used in other fashions (e.g. as Java library or as stand-alone HTTP server).
+The checking (and correction) that can be performed is customizable.

+Okapi (see okapi.opentag.com) is a "cross-platform and free open-source set of components and applications that offer extensive support for localizing and translating documentation and Software" (from the Okapi Web site).

 ##Current known limitations
 Design decisions that have been made are the following:
 * Web Service based on SOAP protocol/paradigm (as opposed to ReST)